Bristol-SiD-Development/scripts/pylcio/README.md

 tail -n +2
 ```

-Using tail like this will simply write it's stdin to its stdout starting from the second line
+Using tail like this will simply write it's stdin to it's stdout starting from the second line